KerfuffleV2/tfti/README.md

 # Features

-1. Shows all combinations of items you can build from your current component.
-This is the primary unique feature this tool offers.
+1. Shows all combinations of items you can build from your components.
+This is the primary unique feature the tool offers.

 2. Shows all items you can build from a set of components.